 When it comes to CRM systems, there are many available options to choose from.
-It’s worth considering, however, which of these systems better suit your needs and whether they integrate with each other.
+It’s worth considering, however, which of these systems better suits your needs and whether they integrate with each other.
 It makes sense to manage all customer-related data from the same place in order to get a holistic view of the overall experience.
-If, for example, you use Zendesk as a customer service CRM tool and Surveypal as a customer feedback management tool you need to have the option to integrate one to the other to understand how your customers feel about the quality of service they received.
+If, for example, you use Zendesk as a customer service CRM tool and Surveypal as a customer data analysis tool, you need to have the option to integrate one to the other to understand how your customers feel about the quality of service they receive.

 The impact of Customer Relationship Management on your business

 At the end of the day, Customer Relationship Management matters because customers matter.
-Research shows, that improved customer experience drives growth by increasing loyalty.
-So, if you are in it for the long run, you cannot overlook the relationship you have with your customers.
+Research shows that improved customer experience drives growth by increasing loyalty.
+So, if you’re in it for the long run, you cannot overlook the relationship with your customers.
 With this in mind, let’s take a closer look at what CRM can do for your business:

-Organize and analyze data in a way that is understood and easily accessible
+Organize and analyze data in a way that is easily accessible

 Identify and manage leads

-CRM can greatly affect the efficiency of the sales process.
-For example, Surveypal’s survey integration with Salesforce allows you to create new leads in Salesforce and trigger customized follow up actions based on individual sales lead data.
-This way your sales team can cut down on response times and better manage the relationship with the lead.
+CRM can significantly affect the efficiency of the sales process.
+For example, Surveypal’s survey integration with Salesforce allows you to create new leads in Salesforce and trigger customized follow-up actions based on individual sales lead data.
+This way, your sales team can cut down on response times and better manage the relationship with the lead.

 Anticipate customer needs